MicrosoftDocs/MIMDocs/MIMDocs/reference/privileged-access-management-create-request.md

 RoleID| The unique identifier (GUID) of the PAM role.
 RequestedTTL | The requested expiration timeout in seconds.
 RequestedTime | The requested time for elevation.
 RequestedStatus | The status of the request.
-Possible values are: "Active", "Closed", "Closing", "Expired", "Pending Approval", and "Rejected".
+Possible values are: "Active", "Closed", "Closing", "Expired", "PendingApproval","PendingMFA" and "Rejected".

 ##Example